betterlockscreen/betterlockscreen/README.md

 Example update image cache:
 betterlockscreen -u path/to/directory -r 1920x1080 -b 0.5
-In this case a random image from the directory is chosen, and converted to a 1920x1080 resolution with the blur factor set to 0.5
+In this case a random image from the directory is chosen and converted to a 1920x1080 resolution with the blur factor set to 0.5
 ```

 ## Installation via AUR package